Wreck-It Ralph

 This truly impacts Ralph and changes his outlook on the race, because once King Candy leaves and Vanellope returns, Ralph smashes the kart to prevent her from racing as he thinks he’s saving her life.
 It’s shot as a really emotionally impactful moment, but now that I’m older, it’s just another third act breakup to me.
 It’s obvious Ralph is going to realize the error of his ways and make amends shortly after, so it’s not like this is anything especially new.
 Before I’m too hard on this scene though, I will say that it is the next logical step for these characters to take in their stories as Ralph is still trying to be the hero of his own and, as King Candy said, “Make the tough choices” no one else can make.
 While it is properly built up and effective for what the movie is trying to do, since I have seen this trope done before in several other movies, I just can’t seem to tear up at it like I used to when I was younger.

 It’s also then that Ralph sees the Sugar Rush console from across the arcade and sees Vanellope’s picture is on the side of it.
 Huh, interesting.
 So he goes back to Sugar Rush and questions King Candy’s lacky Sour Bill (played by the film’s director Rich Moore) and forces him to explain why if Vanellope shouldn’t exist, she’s displayed prominently on the game itself.
 Sour Bill explains that King Candy tried to delete Vanellope’s code and locked up everyone’s original memory of her character to make her out to be this sort of pseudo-villain of the game.
-Also if Vanellope races and crosses the finish line, the whole game will reset and her code will be restored.
+Also, if Vanellope races and crosses the finish line, the whole game will reset and her code will be restored.
 While everything up until now has felt like the filmmakers had done a lot of research on games and retro game culture to make things seem more believable, this is the only part where I think they just shrugged and said, “Yeah, sure, why not?”

 Don’t worry, we’re getting there…